ahubi/grpc-alsa/README.md

-# grpc-alsa
+# grpcalsa
 This project demonstrates how to access ALSA backend via grpc.
-It uses streaming capabilities of grpc. server implements the interface and has access to ALSA. client is using server via rpc.
+It uses streaming capabilities of grpc and ALSA to play / record audio.
+The server implements the grpc interface and has access to ALSA.
+The client is using the grpc interface for sending pcm samples to server and receiving pcm samples.
 First client plays a sine tone of 5 seconds and then records from microphone 5 seconds of data.

 ![Architecture](/doc/architecture.png)

 ## interface
 ```
+#grpcalsa.proto
 service GrpcAlsa {
   rpc PlayStream(stream AudioData) returns (PlayStatus){}
   rpc RecordStream(RecordRequest) returns (stream AudioData){}